 Rated by Cambridge University as 98.6% accurate in detecting grooming, Crisp’s early software was offered to consumers via partnerships with major UK and US-based ISPs – something that didn’t go to plan.

-“Parents weren’t buying, downloading software or putting it on their kids’ machines,” says Hildreth.
+“Parents weren’t buying, downloading software or putting it on their kids’ machines,” says Adam.
 “That’s despite every bit of market research telling us that they would.”

-After acquiring a competitor in the US, Crisp began selling a new software-as-a-service (or SaaS) solution to Sony, Disney and other Blue Chip firms creating online social platforms for children.
+After acquiring a competitor in the US, Crisp began selling a new software-as-a-service (or SaaS) solution to Blue Chip firms creating online social platforms for children.

 “We’re an overnight success but we’ve been going 14 years,” he says.
 “For years I’ve been preaching that harmful social content is really bad and that we should do something about it – it’s just taken a while for people to realise.”